HKD.com DAO (HDAO) Self Reported Market Capitalization Tops $53.69 Million

-HKD.com DAO (HDAO) traded down 0.2% against the U.S. dollar during the twenty-four hour period ending at 17:00 PM Eastern on March 17th.
-HKD.com DAO has a market capitalization of $53.69 million and approximately $5.50 worth of HKD.com DAO was traded on exchanges in the last 24 hours.
-One HKD.com DAO token can currently be purchased for about $0.12 or 0.00000181 BTC on cryptocurrency exchanges.
-In the last week, HKD.com DAO has traded up 2.4% against the U.S. dollar.
+HKD.com DAO (HDAO) traded flat against the dollar during the one day period ending at 10:00 AM Eastern on March 18th.
+One HKD.com DAO token can now be bought for approximately $0.12 or 0.00000181 BTC on cryptocurrency exchanges.
+Over the last week, HKD.com DAO has traded down 4.6% against the dollar.
+HKD.com DAO has a market capitalization of $53.69 million and $5.50 worth of HKD.com DAO was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.